Mo2207/EastCoastCamping/README.md

 ## 🚀 Installation & Deployment

 This project's frontend is deployed on **Vercel**, while the backend (GraphQL API) is hosted on **[Render](https://render.com/)**.
+The backend is hosted on a free plan on Render so requests may take some time to load.
+In a real world application a more responsive server would be used.

 🔗 **Live Site:** [east-coast-camping.vercel.app](https://east-coast-camping.vercel.app/)